rstek/cuez-assignment/Duplication.md

         // By not passing the objects, the serialized version of the jobs should be considerably smaller.
     }

+    public function middleware(): array {
+        return [
+            new ThrottlesExceptions(5, 60), // Allow 5 exceptions per minute
+            new WithoutOverlapping("duplication:{$this->duplicationId}"),
+            // add middleware that checks RDS load and delays job if too high ];
+    }

     /**
      * Execute the job.
      */
     public function handle(): void {
+        // OTEL: Create & activate job span for current job with attributes like
+        // "job_class" (static::class), "duplication_id", "org_episode_id", "started_at"

         $this->episodeDuplication = EpisodeDuplication::find($this->duplicationId);

         // Feature flag gate (pseudo).
 If disabled, skip the job gracefully. if (!$this->featureEnabled()) {
             $this->log('info', 'Duplication feature disabled, skipping job');
+            $this->release(30); // Release back into queue after 30 seconds.
+Assuming the feature will be re-enabled
+            // at some point.
             return;
         }

         // Handle status transitions via switch
-        switch ($this->episodeDuplication->status) {
+        // OTEL: create span for status transition if needed switch ($this->episodeDuplication->status) {
             case 'pending':
                 $this->episodeDuplication->update(['status' => 'in_progress']);
                 $this->log('info', 'Status transitioned from pending to in_progress');
+                // TODO: dispatch event duplication.started: id => $this->duplicationId, startedAt => now()
                 break;

             case 'in_progress':
                 // continue
                 break;